Alberto Kornblihtt: Research

-After completing his postdoctoral research in Oxford, Kornblihtt returned to Argentina in 1984 and accepted a position as a Plenary Professor of Molecular and Cell Biology at Facultad de Ciencias Exactas y Naturales at the University of Buenos Aires.
-Kornblihtt is also a Senior CONICET Investigator and works with a research team to study the regulation of alternative ribonucleic acids splicing.
+After completing his postdoctoral research in Oxford, Kornblihtt returned to Argentina in 1984 and accepted a position as an assistant professor of molecular and cell biology at Facultad de Ciencias Exactas y Naturales at the University of Buenos Aires.
+In 1991 he was appointed full professor and at present he is professor emeritus.
+Kornblihtt is also a senior CONICET investigator of the CONICET and works with a research team to study the regulation of alternative ribonucleic acid splicing.
 Alternative splicing occurs during gene expression, allowing exons from a gene to be excluded or included, resulting in a single gene generating multiple proteins.
-Major projects in Kornblihtt’s lab focus on: 1) Coupling transcription with alternative splicing; 2) Alternative splicing and Chromatin; 3) Alternative splicing and spinal muscular atrophy; 4) Ultraviolet light irradiation and alternative splicing; and 5) Alternative splicing in plants.
+Major projects in Kornblihtt's lab focus on: 1) Coupling transcription with alternative splicing; 2) Alternative splicing and Chromatin; 3) Alternative splicing and spinal muscular atrophy; 4) Ultraviolet light irradiation and alternative splicing; and 5) Alternative splicing in plants.